mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 - Lost family to Thaldros royal decree (land seizure)
 - Believes democracy is humanity's future
 - Understands Aethoria is flawed but fixable
-- Willing to hire morally grey mercenaries
+- Willing to hire morally gray mercenaries

 **Motivation:**
 - Save democracy from monarchy